 FMCW and chirp (pulsed linear frequency modulated) radar are some of the most common radars used globally.
-These types of radar are used for defense/aerospace, as well as a variety of civilian uses.
-In the case of defense, FMCW and chirp radar are used for terrain-following radar for under-the-radar flying, surveillance, and for targeting systems.
+These types of radar are designed for electronic warfare (EW) and defense, as well as a variety of commercial aerospace applications.
+In the case of defense, FMCW and chirp signals are commonly used in terrain-following radar for under-the-radar flying, surveillance, and for targeting systems.
 For civilian uses, FMCW and chirp radar are seen in advanced driver assistance systems (ADAS), autonomous vehicles, radar altimeters, air-traffic control, marine navigation radar, oil/LNG storage tank level measurements, and for weather.
 Common FMCW and chirp radar operate in the C-band (4 GHz to 8 GHz), X-band (8 GHz to 12 GHz), and Ku-band (12 GHz to 18 GHz).
 However, there are many modern radar that operate well into the millimeter-wave bands, such as 77 GHz automotive radar.
+(Vaunix's Lab Brick model LMS-183CX offers chirp signal capabiities from 6 GHz to 20 GHz, or C-, X-, Ku- and K-band.)

 The use of frequency modulation (FM) and FM pulsed radar provides improved performance over simple continuous wave (CW) or unmodulated pulsed radar, respectively.
 Chirp radars use linear FM signals that are pulsed and may also employ pulse compression techniques to overcome some of the limitations of non-compressed pulse radar requiring very high peak power levels and short pulse lengths.
 Like FMCW radar, chirp radar can be used to distinguish multiple targets in proximity or amongst clutter, and also provide good range resolution using lower power solid-state amplifiers as opposed to vacuum tube, or more complex solid-state, high-power amplifiers (HPA).